DR. JANE WILDGOOSE NESTA Fellow

-Wildgoose was appointed Visiting Senior Research Fellow in the Centre for Life Writing Research at King's College London in 2016.
+Wildgoose was appointed Visiting Senior Research Fellow in the Centre for Life Writing Research at King's College London in 2016, and she is a Founding Partner of the Centre for Philosophy & the Visual Arts at King's.
 In 2015 she completed a practice-based PhD in the School of Art & Design History at Kingston University (supported by a PhD Studentship from the University) with a thesis entitled Collecting and Interpreting Human Skulls and Hair in Late Nineteenth Century London: "Passing Fables and Comparative Readings at The Wildgoose Memorial Library"; An artist's response to the DCMS "Guidance for the Care of Human Remains in Museums" (2005): focusing on the histories of medical collecting, anthropology, and mourning in late Victorian London.

 Wildgoose's abiding concern with the "social life" of things has led her to take an active part in debate about ethics concerning human remains in collections as a speaker at both art and science venues (including the ICA, and the Royal College of Physicians in London), and as co-convenor of the multidisciplinary conference The Business of the Flesh: Art, Science & Access to the Human Body bringing together artists, pathologists, medical collection curators, ethicists and legal experts, in association with Ruskin School of Drawing & Fine Art, Oxford University.
 She was commissioned as artist in residence/consultant by the Natural History Museum, London, to report on their human remains collections in light of changes to law relating to them following the introduction of the Human Tissue Act (2004), and when subsequently commissioned to write/present a Sunday Feature for BBC Radio 3, brought questions raised in her researches to the wider public by focusing on two human skulls in her own collection: examining the complex issues surrounding the possession, scientific analysis and public display of human remains [A Tale of Two Skulls].